FearlessLugia/trilingo/README.md

 The app integrates with a **FastAPI** backend for trilingual search.
 User authentication is handled with **Supabase Auth**, which includes sign-in, sign-up, session persistence, and provides the session token used for authorized backend requests.
 The app also uses **Expo Notifications** for optional daily reminders.

+Mobile deployment uses **EAS Build** for native binaries and **EAS Update** for publishing updates and generating Expo Go preview links.

 ## Features